Sprabhat-108/product/README.md

 of a particular Input Cordinate Set(API should not take more than 200 ms).

 a.You can use H2 database or MySql on localhost.
-b. create a private repository and share the branch with me suman.chatterje@inqube.biz.
 c.
 It can be a Springboot, Spring MVC or JAX-RS application